ZenGo-X/curv/README.md

 ### Docs
 To build docs, use `cargo doc --no-deps`.

-### Adding New Elliptic Curve
-To add support for new elliptic curve simply fill in the `ECScalar` and `ECPoint` [traits](https://github.com/KZen-networks/curv/blob/master/src/elliptic/curves/traits.rs).

 ### License
 Curv is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information.

-### Development Process
+### Development Process & Contact
-We use several methods to communicate: You can open an issue, [reach out](mailto:github@kzencorp.com) by mail or join ZenGo X [Telegram]( https://t.me/zengo_x) for discussions on code and research.
-Changes are to be submitted as pull requests.
+This library is maintained by ZenGo-X. Contributions are highly welcomed!
+Besides GitHub issues and PRs, feel free to [reach out](mailto:github@kzencorp.com) by mail or join ZenGo X [Telegram]( https://t.me/zengo_x) for discussions on code and research.

-### Contact
-For any questions, feel free to [email us](mailto:github@kzencorp.com).